treibholz/chromesearchfix/Readme.md

 #### protect

-protects the domains, you want to protect as part of a regex, default: protect=lan
+the default_scheme you want to use, separated by |. default=dev

 Example: